Power of Attorney Solicitors Essex

 Putting a Lasting Power of Attorney (LPA) in place allows you to choose who can make decisions on your behalf if you are unable to do so.
 Our experienced power of attorney solicitors provide clear, practical advice on preparing, registering and using LPAs, helping you protect your interests and avoid uncertainty later on.

-If you would like to talk through your options or review existing arrangements, our Wills & Probate team is here to help.
-We offer clear, confidential guidance and will explain the process at a pace that suits you.
+If you would like to talk through your options, set up a Lasting Power of Attorney (LPA) or review an existing Power of Attorney, our Wills & Probate team is here to help.
+We provide clear, confidential guidance and explain each step at a pace that suits you.

 "*" indicates required fields